CtrlK

 Actionability

-Provides fully executable code examples across four platforms (Jest, Detox, XCTest, Espresso) with concrete, copy-paste-ready test implementations.
-Each example demonstrates a complete test case with real assertions.
+Provides fully executable code examples across four frameworks (Jest, Detox, XCTest, Espresso) with concrete, copy-paste-ready test implementations.
+Each platform has a complete, runnable test example with realistic assertions.

 3 / 3